 Steam trains, then horse cars, then cable cars provided passenger service on Market Street until the morning of April 18, 1906, when the great earthquake and fire devastated the system.
 When the city rebuilt, it was largely with electric streetcars.

 The privately-owned United Railroads installed multiple streetcar lines that provided service the length of Market.
-Several of these, the 5, 6, 7, and 21 lines, still exist today as trolley bus routes.
+Several of these, the 5, 6, 7, and 21 lines, still exist today as bus routes.

 San Francisco Municipal Railway photo.